chocolatey/choco-wiki/CommunityPackagesDisclaimer.md

 Once you have resolved any issues on your side, we can lift the block.
 A block will be reimplemented later if we find excessive use again.

 ### Rate Limiting
+***NOTE: Purchasing licenses will not have any effect on rate limiting of the community package repository.
+Please read carefully below to understand why this was put in place and steps you can take to reduce issues if you run into it.
+HINT: It's not an attempt to get you to pay for commercial editions.***

 As a measure to increase site stability and prevent excessive use, the Chocolatey website uses rate limiting on requests for the community repository.
 Rate limiting was introduced in November 2018.
 Most folks typically won't hit rate limits unless they are automatically tagged for excessive use.
 If you do trigger the rate limit, you will see a `(429) Too Many Requests`.
 When attempting to install Chocolatey you will see the following:

 ![Exception calling "DownloadFile" with "2" arguments: The remote server returned an error: 429 Too Many Requests](images/cloudflare_ratelimiting_choco_install.png)